hivelocity/cluster-api-provider-hivelocity/docs/developers/development.md

 > To access the Tilt UI please go to: `http://localhost:10350`

 Once your kind management cluster is up and running, you can deploy a workload cluster.
-This could be done through the Tilt UI, by pressing one of the buttons in the top right corner, e.g. "Create Workload Cluster - without Packer".
-This triggers the `make create-workload-cluster`, which uses the environment variables (we defined in the tilt-settings.json) and the cluster-template.
+This could be done through the Tilt UI, by pressing one of the buttons in the top right corner, e.g. "Create Hivelocity Cluster".
+This triggers the `make create-workload-cluster`, which uses the environment variables (we defined in the tilt-settings.yaml) and the cluster-template.
 Additionally, it installs cilium as CNI.

 If you update the API in some way, you need to run `make generate` in order to generate everything related to kubebuilder and the CRDs.